Equivariant Conditional Diffusion Model for Head and Neck CT Image Synthesis from CBCT: Methods

 Each of the normalized volumes is segmented into axial slices.
 Since the heterogeneity in the slice dimensions exists due to cropping, the 2D slices $S_i$ are symmetrically padded with zeros to a target resolution $(H_t, W_t) = (224, 224)$:

-where $\text{Pad}(\cdot)$ performs zero-padding in a way that spatial alignment is preserved.
+where $\text{Pad}(\cdot)$ performs zero padding in a way that spatial alignment is preserved.
 This leads to avoiding the ratio distortions.
 Such a fixed resolution further ensures that the compatibility is retained with the convolutional neural backbones.
 Subsequently, the diffusion pipelines are fed with uniform input size.

-\subsection{Data Augmentation and Pairing}
+\subsubsection{Data Augmentation and Pairing}

 To improve the generalizability of the model, the training dataset incorporates stochastic augmentation schemes.
 These include horizontal and vertical flips as defined below: